-We are currently offering virtual QPR trainings.
-The trainings will be 1.5hrs in length and we will try to incorporate a brief break during our time together.
-At this time, QPR trainings may not be recorded.
-We will also provide electronic resources that accompany the training.
-Please let us know your request, giving at least 3 weeks notice, and we'll be in touch.
-Due to CAPS staff meeting time, training sessions will not be held on Tuesdays from 10:30am-11:45am and Fridays from 9 am-11am.
+*Note: We are currently offering virtual and in-person QPR trainings.
+As a reminder, QPR trainings may not be recorded.
+We will provide electronic resources that accompany the training.
+Please give us at least 3 weeks in advance for all training requests.
+Due to CAPS staff meeting time, QPR trainings will not be held on Tuesdays from 9am-12:00pm.

 Over the years, the greater U of M community has requested CAPS workshops and presentations focused on helping students who may feel suicidal or in distress.
 CAPS has joined 160 colleges and universities in providing QPR to their campus.
 Essentially, QPR is a behavioral intervention that focuses on getting a distressed student/individual referred for professional help.
 Since QPR’s launch in November of 2006, thousands (students, faculty and staff) have gone through the training from many different units on campus.